Mathnerd314/stroscot/docs/Introduction.rst

 Roadmap
 -------

-World domination is of course very far off, the roadmap at the moment is basically "cool parser, optimal evaluation, Thorin-like IR, static typing/analysis, x86-64 / LLVM / WASM backend (pick 1), some kind of GC or memory management".
+World domination is of course very far off, the roadmap at the moment is basically "optimal evaluation, Thorin-like IR, static typing/analysis, cool parser, some kind of GC or memory management, x86-64 / LLVM / WASM backend (pick 1)".
 But if you are wondering why a feature seems unduly powerful or complex, it is because I aim for the ultimate rather than something just alright.
 A lot of programming features overlap, so I'll pick the best and most expressive version I can find, but generally the idea is things go in rather than stay out.
 I'm not aware of any other programming languages that have tried to do a systematic search through the literature for features; academic languages are narrowly focused and practical languages do not innovate much.

 My theory is that, even if Stroscot fails as a language, if I implement complicated but generic algorithms in the compiler then people will refer to Stroscot just for the algorithms.